Anushkachakraborty2005/ThreatFilter-URL-Detector/README.md

 This image demonstrates how the application warns users about potentially malicious URLs, indicating the number of detections and providing simulated user reviews.

 ![ThreatFilter Main Interface](https://github.com/user-attachments/assets/eeb8dfc3-59c0-4886-9e96-d3e9bbfb1374)

+This application offers the following key features:

+* ⚡ **Real-time URL Threat Analysis**: Quickly scans URLs using the VirusTotal API to determine their safety status.
+* 📄 **Automatic Website Content Description**: For safe URLs, attempts to fetch and display a brief description of the website content through web scraping.
+* 📊 **Simulated User Engagement Metrics**: Provides simulated user reviews and estimated user counts to give a holistic (though not real-time) view of a URL's perceived reputation.

 ---